Amanda's Blue (Polyommatus amandus)

 a male, puddling.
 The photograph has been rotated 90 degrees anti-clockwise to fit the frame.

 a very strongly marked female underside.
 Quite breathtakingly beautiful.
-Sitting, as 10674, on Vicia cracca flowers.
+Sitting, as 10674, on V. cracca flowers.

 a mating pair, obligingly stationary for a photograph and nicely in the same plane so that depth of field was not a problem.
 The male is above.
-Pity that a bird had taken a chunk out of the female's forewing tip.
+It is a pity that a bird had taken a chunk out of the female's forewing tip.